-About 20-25 postgraduate students are admitted each year to our programme leading to the Ph.D. in Economics.
+Each year about 10-12 Master student are admitted to our 1-year Masters Programme, and 20-25 postgraduate students are admitted to our programme leading to the Ph.D. in Economics.
 The first year consists of a set of core courses in Mathematics, Microeconomics, Macroeconomics and Statistics/Econometric with instruction in English.
 Some elective courses are taken during the first year and elective course work continues into the second year of the programme.
 Students then undertake full-time research, leading to the submission of a doctoral dissertation and award of the Ph.D.
 All students from the EU Member States receive maintenance scholarships (conditional on progress) for 4 years, and for these students there are no fees.